Skip to main content

 • Minimum, maximum, or exact number of times the action must be performed.

-• A time window during which the action must (or must not) occur.
+• A time window during which the action must (or must not) occur — choose a preset range or define a custom window using the between option (start and end in days ago).

 After selecting an event type, you can optionally filter on event properties.
-You can include filters on multiple custom event properties,
+You can include filters on multiple properties:

 {